jaimeliew1/cleaning_drone/README.md

-# cleaning_drone
+# Cleaning Drone
-Arduino code to control an automated drone for cleaning garbage
+This repository will contain arduino code to control an automated drone for cleaning garbage.